jepler/dashing/README.md

     -b: Benchmark mode: print only the number of dashes that would have been generated

-    -j: Apply a jitter to all coordinaes in the segment list file
+    -j: Apply a jitter to all coordinates in the segment list file

     -s: scale the dash pattern file by a given factor